Restricted Path Characteristic Function Determines the Law of Stochastic Processes: Numerical experiments on hypothesis testing

-\subsection{RPCFD vs PCFD}
+Following \cite[Example~B.12]{ours}, we set $X := \tilde{B}_{[0, T]}$ to be the time-augmented 3-dimensional Brownian Motion (BM), and $Y := \tilde{B}^{h}_{[0, T]}$ to be the time-augmented 3-dimensional fractional Brownian Motion (fBM) with the Hurst parameter $h \in ]0, 1[$.
+Note that $\mathbb{P}_{X} \neq \mathbb{P}_{Y}$ when $h \neq 0.5$.
+The training data are i.i.d. generated under $H_1$, and the test data (\emph{i.e.}, out-of-sample data) are i.i.d. generated under either $H_0$ or $H_1$, depending on the choice of performance metrics.
+See Appendix~\ref{details} for settings of hyperparameters.

+\begin{remark} For any $\e>0$, BM is of finite $(2 + \epsilon)$-variation and fBM is of finite $(1/h + \epsilon)$-variation.
+Neither is of finite 2-variation when $h \leq 0.5$.
+Our numerics indicate that the trained empirical EPCFD is a powerful statistic to separate different measures on the highly oscillatory paths. \end{remark}

+\subsubsection{\fbox{RPCFD vs. PCFD}}

-We compare our proposed trainable empirical RPCFD with PCFD proposed in \cite{ours}.
-Recall $K$ and $k$ from \S\ref{sec:pcfd}.
-In the experiments, we set $K = 8$ and $k = 5$.
-As shown in Figure~\ref{fig: RPCFD} (Upper Left), the overall test power curves against various $h$ for RPCFD and PCFD are close.
-And in the two cases where $h = 0.45$ and $h = 0.55$, RPCFD achieves an obviously superior test power over PCFD, indicating that restricting the linear maps to $\mathfrak{t}(k, \R)$ effectively narrows the search space, thereby making the learning more efficient.
-Moreover, due to the sparsity of the linear maps in RPCFD (and that RPCFD only uses real numbers), the training time of RPCFD is also notably reduced by $22.9\%$ on average; see the upper right panel of Figure~\ref{fig: RPCFD}.
+We first compare the performance of our proposed trainable empirical RPCFD \eqref{eqn_tr_dist} with PCFD proposed in \cite{ours}.
+In our experiments, we set $K = 8$ and $k = 5$, and both distances are trained on the same training set by exactly the same method.
+As shown in Figure~\ref{fig: RPCFD} (Upper Left), the overall test power curves against various $h$ of RPCFD and PCFD are close.
+For $h = 0.45$ and $h = 0.55$, RPCFD achieves an obviously superior test power over PCFD.
+Figure~\ref{fig: RPCFD} (Upper Right) indicates that the two distances have comparable performances in Type-I error, while the bottom panel shows that the training time of RPCFD has been notably reduced ($\approx 22.9\%$ on average) compared with that of PCFD.

+\begin{remark} The improved performance of RPCFD over PCFD indicates that restricting the linear maps to $\mathfrak{t}(k, \R)$ narrows down the search space and hence makes the learning more efficient.
+On the other hand, the training time of RPCFD is also reduced, since $\mathfrak{t}(k, \R)$ has only real entries and thus simplifies the computation (in contrast, all parameters in PCFD are complex) by a factor of $2$.
+In Figure~\ref{fig: OPCFD}, we repeat the experiments with RPCFD replaced by OPCFD (\emph{cf.} Remark~\ref{remark: OPCFD}) and report the experiment results.
+Similar results are observed, which supports our analysis. \end{remark}

 The sensitivity analysis of RPCFD when $|h-0.5| \in [0.01, 0.04]$ is plotted in Figure~\ref{sensitivity_plot}.
-In general, increasing the matrix order $k$ improves the discriminative power of RPCFD.
-However, the larger $k$ may have the potential issues of overfitting and high computational cost.
-Therefore, in practice, one should choose the matrix order $k$ by hyper-parameter tuning.
+In general, increasing the matrix order $k$ improves the discriminative power.
+However, a larger value of $k$ may have the potential issues of overfitting and higher computational costs.
+Therefore, in practice, one should choose $k$ by hyperparameter tuning on a cross-validation set.